Best Makeup Tips for Women Over 40 You Haven’t Heard Before

 Use eyeliner liner or shadow to create a thin line along the upper lash line, extending it slightly at the outer corner.
 Clean up the angle shape with a concealer brush, and you’ll have a perfect cat eye every time!

 Want an even easier hack?
 Use your eyebrow pencil to create a subtle wing at the very outer corner of your eye.
-Brow pencils tend to be lighter and slightly stiffer – they create the most subtle wing that lifts your eye without accepting droopy eyes
+Brow pencils are slightly stiffer and usually less inky than eyeliner, so the wing looks softer and doesn’t emphasize hooding.

 Favorite Cat Eye Products: